 Often it is not convenient to store the raw data but to perform certain processing steps and store the processed data.
-These steps may lead to a reduction of the number of sampling points from $V$ to $W$ or a corresponding reduction of frequency components $K$ depending on the final representation in which the raw/processed data is stored.
-The most common processing steps are: \begin{enumerate} \item Spectral leakage correction, which may be applied to ensure that each individual frame is periodic. \item Background correction, where the background signal in subtracted. \item Fourier transformation bringing the data from time into the Fourier representation an storing them in Fourier representation. \item Transfer function correction to obtain the magnetic moment or induced voltage that has been measured. \item Frequency selection to reduce the number of frequency components, e.g. bandwidth reduction or selection of high signal frequency components. \item Dimension permutation, which is usually applied to Fourier transformed data exchanging the storing order of the data for fast access to the frames. \item Frame permutation to reorder the frames within the data set. \end{enumerate} For each of the steps above there is a corresponding flag within this group indicating if the corresponding processing step has been carried out.
+These steps may lead to a reduction in the number of sampling points from $V$ to $W$ or a corresponding reduction of frequency components $K$ depending on the final representation in which the raw/processed data is stored.
+The most common processing steps are: \begin{enumerate} \item Spectral leakage correction, which may be applied to ensure that each individual frame is periodic. \item Background correction, where the background signal in subtracted. \item Fourier transformation bringing the data from time into the Fourier representation and storing them in Fourier representation. \item Transfer function correction to obtain the magnetic moment or induced voltage that has been measured. \item Frequency selection to reduce the number of frequency components, e.g. bandwidth reduction or selection of high-signal frequency components. \item Dimension permutation, which is usually applied to Fourier transformed data exchanging the storing order of the data for fast access to the frames. \item Frame permutation to reorder the frames within the data set. \item Compression of the $O$ foreground frames by applying a sparsity transformation and storing only significant coefficients. \end{enumerate} For each of the steps above there is a corresponding flag within this group indicating if the corresponding processing step has been carried out.

 During processing one might want to keep track which of the final $N$ frames belong to background measurements and which do not.
-Therefore, the binary mask \inlvar{isBackgroundFrame} should be used.
+To this end, the binary mask \inlvar{isBackgroundFrame} should be used.
 If frequency selection has been performed, \inlvar{frequencySelection} stores the $K$ frequency components (subset) selected from the set of acquired frequency components.
-If performed, a frame permutation can be described by a bijective mapping $\sigma : \left\{ 1,2,\dots,N \right\} \rightarrow \left\{ 1,2,\dots,N \right\}$ of the set of frame indices to itself.
+If performed, a frame permutation can be described by a bijective mapping $\sigma : \left\{ 1,2,\dots,N \right\} \rightarrow \left\{ 1,2,\dots,N \right\}$ from the set of frame indices to itself.
 If such a permutation is performed, $\sigma$ is stored in the one-line notation as $\sigma(1)$, $\sigma(2)$, $\dots$, $\sigma(N)$ in \inlvar{framePermutation}.